BIIE-DeepIR/ot-handler/README.md

 # Liquid Handling Automation with Opentrons

 This project, OT Handler, provides a comprehensive solution for automating liquid handling tasks and more using the Opentrons OT-2 robot.
 It includes a `LiquidHandler` class for managing labware, pipettes, and modules, as well as a suite of tests to ensure reliable operation (error handling, managing volumes out of range, optimizing volumes).
+Check out the goals and benefits shared in this [presentation](https://drive.google.com/file/d/1lrXMCGwYBwRjmMwhOUil6Nrj9lzpu1pk/view?usp=sharing).

 Before getting started with the liquid handler programming, it's worth reading the list of counter-intuitive quirks to be aware of when working with OpenTrons OT-2: [liquid_handling_quirks.md](./liquid_handling_quirks.md)